 - All applications must be submitted via the FNR Online Grant Management System

-- Funding decisions for the 2017 AFR Call will be communicated by end of May 2017.
+- Funding decisions for the 2017 AFR Call will be communicated by mid-June 2017.

 Overview AFR funded projects 2008-15